leotulipan/kindle-clippings-to-obsidian/README.rst

-Kindle Clippings
+Kindle Clippings To Obsidian
 ================

-A simple python script to extract clippings from 'My Clippings.txt', organize, store and output them in a more elegant way.
+A script to extract highlights and notes from kindle clippings and add them to a separate markdown file for each book/article.
+Tailored for use with Obsidian.

 Features
 --------